 Networking can unlock board career opportunities – get yours in order

-How to get your contacts list order
+How to get your contacts list in order

 Start with a simple list of who you know